grame-cncm/inscore/doc/webAPI/source/get/image.rst

 In other case, a normal GET response is return :

 	The format of the image is defined by the Mime type in the Content-type header of the response.
 The only value return is "image/png".
-	A custom header ``X-Inscore-version`` is added, it contains the internal INScore version of the score.
+	A custom header ``X-Inscore-Version`` is added, it contains the internal INScore version of the score.

 	*Response code :* 200("success")